The Hungry Waitress

 Start by draining some canned petite diced tomatoes and frozen spinach.
 It's important to splurge a little on these tomatoes and get some that are really good quality.

-• draining canned tomatoes
+draining canned tomatoes

-• drain frozen spinach
+drain frozen spinach

 Then mix together your fillings.
 For the spinach add two cups of an Italian blend shredded cheese.
 We find the Italian blend has a lot more flavor than just using mozzarella.
 Add some olive oil, dried oregano and basil, salt, pepper and Parmesan cheese to the tomatoes.

 Spread the spinach mixture into the bottom of the pan and top with another layer of pizza dough.
 Trim off any extra dough.
-You don't want big clumps of dough anywhere because it will make the pizza too bready.
+You don't want larger pieces of dough anywhere because it will make the pizza too bready.
 Fold and pinch the bottom and top layers of dough to seal tightly.
 Cut some holes into the top crust to let air escape while the pizza bakes.

 Add the tomato mixture to the top crust and spread it all the way to the sides so the crust doesn't burn.
-The cooked tomatoes do stick to the pan and caramelize, so you'll have to use a knife around the edges to get the pizza out.
+The cooked tomatoes do stick to the pan and caramelize, so you'll have to use a knife around the edges of crust to get the pizza out.

 Bake the pizza in a 475 degree oven on the bottom rack for 10 minutes then move to the top rack for an additional 20-25 minutes.
 It's important to finish the pizza on the top rack so the bottom doesn't burn and the top crust cooks all the way through.